CADLabs/ethereum-economic-model/docs/ROADMAP.md

 * What would the cost/benefit to the participants in the collusion be?

-### 3 Investigate the effect on transaction cost on layer 1 taking into account the introduction of layer 2 solutions.
+### 3. Investigate the effect on transaction cost on layer 1 taking into account the introduction of layer 2 solutions

 #### Description